 2) Exhibit Projects.
 Nothing is more interesting than a bigger view of figures and illustrations in charts, graphs, maps, handouts, and other drawings as a whole class activity.

 3) Bring Science Lab to Life.
 Experiments are interesting when students see details.
-Adding a microscope lens to show the smallest items up close can vividly present the ridged pattern of rock, pigments of a leaf.
+Adding a microscope lens to show the smallest items up close can vividly present the ridged pattern of rock, and pigments of a leaf.
 It demonstrates dissections understandably.

 4) Take perfect photos.
 Doc cams are high-resolution web cameras with the ability to capture pictures of presentations, reports, and experiments step by step.
 Point the camera outward and you can capture even the entire class or classroom.